IanTBlack/ooim2mr/README.md

 third character being a dash (-).
 Substring replacement can be used when parsing the lookup table.

-Example: Using CTD as the instrument is the same thing as 02-CTDMOH051.
+Example: Using 051 as the instrument is the same thing as 02-CTDMOH051.

 #### method